 I know who you are.
 I know where you live.
 I’m keeping your license, and I’m going to check on you, mister Raymond K. Hessel.
 In three months, and then six months, and then a year, and if you aren’t back in school on your way to being a veterinarian, you will be dead…

 Raymond K. K. Hessel, your dinner is going to taste better than any meal you’ve ever eaten, and tomorrow will be the most beautiful day of your life.”

 If you were going to die, what would you wish you had done first?

 I see a Raymond K Hessel everyday – he (or she) has usually quit and lives in a world of discontent of the position they are in.

 Paradoxically they lack the motivation to do anything about their dire position and choose to settle for their bad life and complain about their fortune.

 It’s not the fact they are a failure and quit that they are in the position they are in.
-It’s because they are unlucky, their face doesn’t fit or whatever million excuses they use for their laziness.
+It’s also not because they are unlucky, their face doesn’t fit or whatever million excuses they use for their laziness.

 But there is another way – and it doesn’t involve having a Fight Club style enlightenment.